San Diego is a mecca for Indian casinos.

 Harrah’s Southern California runs free daily shuttle service to and from the resort from various points from Los Angeles to San Diego.

-You can find the full schedule here: Harrah’s Southern California bus schedule
+You can find the current full schedule here: Harrah’s Southern California Shuttle

 Pala Casino Spa & Resort – 52 miles (84 kilometers).
 An hour to an hour and a half drive.

-Pala has 2,000 slot machines, 80 table games, a 15 table poker room, and popular bingo hall.
-In addition to shops, bars and a spa, there are 11 restaurants at Pala.
+Pala has 2,250 slot machines, 84 table games, a 15 table poker room, and popular bingo hall.
+In addition to the 500 hotel rooms, shops, bars and a spa, there are 11 restaurants at Pala.

 Casino Pauma – 59 miles (94 km) directly north.
 A hour to an hour 45 minute drive.